-A group of cells that work together to perform a specfic function.
+A group of cells that work together to perform a specific function.

 A staging system used for cancer to identify how far a cancer has spread.
-It stands for T - tumour , N - nodes and M - metastasis.
+It stands for T - tumour , N - nodes and M - metastases.

 Relating to the surface of the body.
 It is often used to describe medicines or creams that are applied to the skin.

 Surgery to remove all of the large intestine not including the rectum.

 total mesorectal excision

 Surgery to remove the rectum and some of the surrounding fatty tissue known as the mesorectum.